MarketDataApp/documentation/sheets/stocks/stockdata.md

 - **[historial attributes | quote attributes]** _(Optional)_ Use a historical or quote attribute:

   - **"price"** _(OPTIONAL)_ Special dual-mode quote/candle attribute.
-    - Displays the midpoint price during market hours.
+    - Displays the midpoint price during the regular and sessions.
-    - Displays the closing price of the last session outside of market hours.
+    - Displays the closing price of the previous session outside of market hours.

   - **historical attributes** _(OPTIONAL – "close" by default)_ Use one of the following attributes when requesting historical candles:
     - "open" – The opening price of the stock.